CEI-lab/ece3400-2017/docs/tutorials/Autocad/Wheel_Demo.md

 # ECE3400 Fall 2017
 ## AutoCAD Wheel Demo
 *By Christopher Fedors, July 30th 2017*

+**This tutorial has been turned into a video available [here](https://youtu.be/TR7K3yZhM2g). **

+Alternatively, if you prefer the step-by-step version, see below:

 ## Getting Started
 ### 1. Open up a new drawing file in AutoCAD
 ![](./images/1.png)